KIZI/EasyMiner/README.md

 * http://\<docker-server\>:8894/easyminercenter/api - easyminer central service

 ## Issue tracking
-EasyMiner/R is composed of three components, which are maintained separately.
+EasyMiner/R is composed of four components, which are maintained separately.
 Before posting an issue, please select the right issue tracker.
 - Issues related to the user interface: [https://github.com/KIZI/EasyMiner-EasyMinerCenter/issues](https://github.com/KIZI/EasyMiner-EasyMinerCenter/issues)
 - Issues related to data handling and processing:  [https://github.com/KIZI/EasyMiner-Backend/issues](https://github.com/KIZI/EasyMiner-Backend/issues)
 - Issues related to the rule learning and pruning algorithm: [https://github.com/jaroslav-kuchar/rCBA/issues](https://github.com/jaroslav-kuchar/rCBA/issues)
+- Issues related to classification scorer:  [https://github.com/KIZI/EasyMiner-Scorer/issues](https://github.com/KIZI/EasyMiner-Scorer/issues)

 If you are not sure which one to pick, don't worry, your issue will be migrated to the right repository.
 ## License